Apache HTTP Server Version 2.4

 authentication.
 RFC 4217 requires that the client send a

-command even if a certificate is presented, but
+USER command even if a certificate is presented, but

 the server may forego requiring a password from the client.